Is Donald Trump taking North Korea's bait?

 Experts like Carroll and others warn that North Korea, which celebrated the 85th anniversary of its founding Tuesday, would see the US rhetoric as a threat and, coupled with the increased US military activity in the region, could be provoked into action.

-The Michigan, the powerful nuclear submarine that docked in South Korean port city of Busan Tuesday, can be armed with 154 conventional cruise missiles, the same type of missiles the US launched against Syria several weeks ago, and is capable of supporting special operations.
+The Michigan, the powerful nuclear submarine that docked in the South Korean port city of Busan Tuesday, can be armed with 154 conventional cruise missiles, the same type of missiles the US launched against Syria several weeks ago, and is capable of supporting special operations.
 US defense officials described the port call as a show of force amid the rising tensions.

 "If you do this kind of ratcheting (up) of rhetorical tensions but also sending military hardware into the region, if you do that absent of any kind of offramp or door or window for the North Koreans to consider walking through and reengaging in any sort of discussions, bad things are going to happen," Carroll said.

-Seoul, with its population of about 10 million people, lies within 35 miles of the border with North Korea, which has the world's largest standing army of more than 1.2 million active soldiers and plenty of conventional weaponry that puts the South Korean capitol within reach.
+Seoul, with its population of about 10 million people, lies within 35 miles of the border with North Korea, which has the world's largest standing army of more than 1.2 million active soldiers and plenty of conventional weaponry that puts the South Korean capital within reach.

 And there are handy US targets as well.
 North Korea said on Sunday it was ready to sink Trump's armada.